Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-identify relevant primary and secondary, legal and non-legal materials, relating to transnational crimes through library and online database such as WestLaw and LexixNexis, as well as other internet sources: 1organise and conduct effective research on transnational crimes: 1develop coherence and clarity in written and oral presentations that allow them to articulate to others a critical evaluation of the knowledge they have acquired: 1synthesise and critically analyse these materials: 1
+identify relevant primary and secondary, legal and non-legal materials, relating to transnational crimes through library and online database such as WestLaw and LexixNexis, as well as other internet sources: 1organise and conduct effective research on transnational crimes: 11synthesise and critically analyse these materials: critically evaluate the legal and policy responses towards transnational crimes: 1identify and explore the limits of criminal law and criminal justice in tackling transnational crime: 1

-Seminars 10 x 2 hours - 20 hoursSeminar Preparation Hours (research & reading) - 70 hoursResearch for an assessed essay - 30 hoursWriting an assessed essay - 30 hours
+Seminars 10 x 2 hours - 20 hoursSeminar Preparation Hours with directed tasks (such as key sources reading, research, presentation prep.) - 70 hoursResearch for an assessed essay - 30 hoursWriting an assessed essay - 30 hours

 1: Essay weighted 100%